TES3MP/TES3MP-Docs/source/api/modInfo.rst

 name
 ----

-Name of mod without spaces.
+The name of the script addon without spaces.

 author
 ------